symfony2admingenerator/symfony2admingenerator.github.com/documentation/form-advanced.markdown

 ## Attach a dbType to a virtual field

-If you wan't to use a virtual field and determine you want to show a date, a text input or a collection, you have to overwriter the dbType
+If you want to use a virtual field, depending on the type you want to use (e.g.                                                                                         a dateType, a text input, or a collection), you have to overwrite the `dbType`:

 {% highlight yaml %}
 params: